FumaGuma/Photomath/README.md

 they are 1px thin so that the input data is as similar as possible to the training dataset.
 Afterwards, they are centered.
 The first convolutional layer has a (5x5) kernel which is more suited towards the extraction of data in low information environment of binarized single channel images.
 The data is also regularized with 2 MaxPool layers, a Batch Normalization layer and a Dropout layer to ensure that our model is not overfitted.
-The model is sucessfully trained through 30 epochs, reaching a 99,7 train and validation accuracy.
+It took 30 epochs to sucessfully train our model, reaching a 99% train and validation accuracy.
-#
-#
-#

-Solver is

 <p align="center">
   <img src="https://user-images.githubusercontent.com/53495210/149789537-5c83d79f-3cac-4a80-9988-238d3cb2f60c.png"/>
 </p>

+Solver is based on the